pachyderm/docs-content/latest/set-up/authorization/permissions.md

 IAM works by managing access for **users** (human or robot) through assigned **roles**.
 Roles contain a set of granular **permissions** (create, read, update, delete) for a given **resource**.
 In {{% productName %}}, resources include clusters, projects, and repositories.

 A user can have many roles, and some roles encompass the permissions of other roles.
-For example, if you have a `clusterAdminRole`, all other permissions belonging to more restricted roles are included.
+For example, if you have a `clusterAdmin`, all other permissions belonging to more restricted roles are included.

 ---